peptide garden

 At a glance

 Retatrutide is the first triple receptor agonist -- a single peptide that activates GIP, GLP-1, and glucagon receptors simultaneously.
 It is not FDA-approved and is currently in Phase 3 clinical trials (the TRIUMPH and TRANSCEND programs) conducted by Eli Lilly.
-Two Phase 3 readouts are now available: TRIUMPH-4 showed up to 28.7% weight loss at 68 weeks, and TRANSCEND-T2D-1 showed A1C reductions of up to 2.0% and 16.8% weight loss in T2D at 40 weeks.
+Three Phase 3 readouts are now available, including the pivotal obesity trial: TRIUMPH-1 (n=2,339) showed up to 28.3% weight loss at 80 weeks, TRIUMPH-4 showed up to 28.7% at 68 weeks, and TRANSCEND-T2D-1 — the first peer-reviewed Phase 3 RCT, published in The Lancet — showed A1C reductions up to 1.94% and 15.3% weight loss in type 2 diabetes at 40 weeks.

 Comprehensive preclinical pharmacology published in Cell Metabolism (Coskun 2022).
 Triple agonist synergy demonstrated across multiple animal models showing enhanced weight loss, glycemic control, and hepatic fat reduction beyond dual agonists.